ShehanIshanka/shehanishanka.github.io/_posts/projects/flutter/2021-02-07-planner-application.md

 After learning Flutter, I wanted to develop a mobile application and I was thinking of a use case.
 One day, I was at a sprint planning session in my workplace and my team lead was logging all the tasks which were assigned to team members, in an Excel sheet.
-This is a bit of a tiresome process and I got the idea that it would be easier to have an application to log these kind of data easily.
+This is a bit of a tiresome process and I got the idea that it would be better to have an application to log these kind of data easily.
-Further because of this project, I got the opportunity to learn how to publish an application to Play store<br>
+Further because of this project, I got the opportunity to learn how to publish an application to Play Store.<br>

-Planner application mainly helps to easily manage projects among team members.
+Planner application mainly helps to manage projects among team members.
 Application has the ability to add members and create project sheets.
 Through project sheets you can <br>
 1. Select members for the projects